-“Kids are starting sports at younger ages, they are playing on club teams and high school teams at the same time, and are playing baseball year round,” says Dr. Garrigues, a shoulder and elbow specialist.
-There’s no longer an off-season.
-Studies show the number of innings pitched, and the number of pitches per outing are directly related to the increased prevalence of throwing injuries.”
+“Kids are starting sports at younger ages, they are playing on travel teams and school teams at the same time, and are playing baseball year-round,” said Dr. Richard, a hand and upper-extremity specialist.
+“There’s no longer an off-season.
+Studies show the number of innings pitched and the number of pitches per outing are directly related to the increased prevalence of throwing injuries.”

 At the same time, Dr. Richard said, pitching technique is a contributing factor.
 “The way people throw now is different from how people threw in the past.
 There may be some changes in technique that are contributing to the increase in pitching injuries as well.”